THE FREE LANCE

 Immediately there was a problem: "Couldn't find the herd path down where the guidebook said it used to be, so we made it by map + compass."
 They re-traced their steps back to the brook and descended, "rock-hopping once the stream widened."
 They arrived back at the lean-to "just at dusk."
 It was "a tiring day, particular as the oldest scout is just 14 years old."

-Perhaps realizing readers might question the wisdom of his decision to lead children possibly as young as 11 on a potentially lethal climb into the heavens that is so challenging U.S. Army infantry soldiers from the 10th Mountain Division train on it, the older Scout felt the need to explain why he put his scouts through "this kind of hell experience."
+Perhaps realizing readers might question the wisdom of his decision to lead children possibly as young as 11 in an attack on a mountain so challenging U.S. Army infantry soldiers from the 10th Mountain Division train on it, the older Scout felt the need to explain “this kind of hell experience."

 Because "learning to rely on one's self (and one's compass!) in an area where rescue is difficult or improbable builds inner-strength + character. outer strength, too."